 § B.3.1.2 Deductibles and Self-Insured Retentions.
-The Construction Manager shall disclose to the Owner any deductible or self- insured retentions applicable to any insurance required to be provided by the Construction Manager.
+The Construction Manager shall be responsible for any deductible or self- insured retentions applicable to any insurance required to be provided by the Construction Manager.

 § B.3.1.3 Additional Insured Obligations.
 To the fullest extent permitted by law, the Construction Manager shall cause the commercial general liability coverage to include (1) the Owner, the Architect, and the Architect’s consultants as additional insureds for claims caused in whole or in part by the Construction Manager’s negligent acts or omissions during the Construction Manager’s operations; and (2) the Owner as an additional insured for claims caused in whole or in part by the Construction Manager’s negligent acts or omissions for which loss occurs during completed operations.
 The additional insured coverage shall be primary and non-contributory to any of the Owner’s general liability insurance policies and shall apply to both ongoing and completed operations.
 To the extent commercially available, the additional insured coverage shall be no less than that provided by Insurance Services Office, Inc. (ISO) forms CG 20 10 07 04, CG 20 37 07 04, and, with respect to the Architect and the Architect’s consultants, CG 20 32 07 04.
+Coverage afforded the additional insureds shall not exclude claims asserted by the Construction Manager’s employees.
+If the additional insureds have other insurance that is applicable to the loss, such other insurance will be on an excess or contingent basis and the amount of the Construction Manager's insurance company's liability under the insurance policy will not be reduced by the existence of such other insurance.

 § B.3.2 Construction Manager’s Required Insurance Coverage

-§ B.3.2.1 The Construction Manager shall purchase and maintain the following types and limits of insurance from an insurance company or insurance companies lawfully authorized to issue insurance in the jurisdiction where the Project is located.
+§ B.3.2.1 The Construction Manager and its Subcontractors (unless the Owner approves in writing different coverages for a specific Subcontractor) shall purchase and maintain the following types and limits of insurance from an insurance company or insurance companies lawfully authorized to issue insurance in the jurisdiction where the Project is located and having an A.M.
+Best financial strength rating not lower than ‘A.’.
 The Construction Manager shall maintain the required insurance until the expiration of the period for correction of Work as set forth in Section 12.2.2 of the General Conditions, unless a different duration is stated below:

 (If the Construction Manager is required to maintain insurance for a duration other than the expiration of the period for correction of Work, state the duration.)

-« »
+« The duration for maintaining the required insurance is two (2) years after the Substantial Completion Date. »

 § B.3.2.2 Commercial General Liability

-§ B.3.2.2.1 Commercial General Liability insurance for the Project written on an occurrence form with policy limits of not less than « » ($ « » ) each occurrence, « » ($ « » ) general aggregate, and « » ($ « » ) aggregate for products-completed operations hazard, providing coverage for claims including
+§ B.3.2.2.1 Commercial General Liability insurance for the Project written on an occurrence form with policy limits of not less than «One Million Dollars » ($ «1,000,000 » ) each occurrence, «Two Million Dollars » ($ «2,000,000 » ) general aggregate, and «Two Million Dollars » ($ «2,000,000 » ) aggregate for products-completed operations hazard, providing coverage for claims including

 .1 damages because of bodily injury, sickness or disease, including occupational sickness or disease, and death of any person;